selvaganesh19/Portfolio-React/README.md

 ✅ Built with React 18 and modern best practices
 ✅ Smooth animations and transitions
 ✅ Easy to customize and extend
-✅ Includes About, Projects, Skills, Contact page
+✅ Includes About, Projects, Skills, Contact pages
 ✅ Open source for inspiration and reuse

 ---